Volunteer in Tanzania

 If you need any help arranging a volunteer placement in Tanzania please get in touch.

 Tanzania Volunteer Reviews

 If you have ever volunteered in Tanzania and would like to review an organisation/project, share your experience or give any advice for future participants write an article for us.

-"I had the opportunity to volunteer with a NGO in Tanzania for the month of January 2011.
-I am extremely pleased with the experience I had while I was there.
-For my part, I taught English classes, helped in an after school program for local children, and attended home visits.
-The program offers you a unique opportunity to connect with students thereby allowing students to familarize themselves with the... local culture in a postiive way.
+"I had the opportunity to volunteer with a NGO and teach English in Tanzania for a month in 2011.
+I was extremely pleased with the experience which included teaching English classes, helping in an after school program for local children, and attended home visits.
+The program offered a unique opportunity to connect with students thereby allowing students to familarize themselves with the... local culture in a postiive way.
 Finally, there was given a warm, family like atmosophere in which the volunteers live together, spend their downtime together and take meals as a group.
 The result is that one always feels comfortable and at home though in most cases they are on the other side of the world from their family and friends.
-All in all I have a great volunteer experience and would recommend for all those looking to make a positive impact in a beautiful part of the world." - Alexandra Lang, Canada
+All in all I had a great volunteer experience and would recommend for all those looking to make a positive impact in a beautiful part of the world." - Alexandra Lang, Canada

 If you offer volunteer opportunities in Tanzania and would like to be featured here contact us.